 Instructions for use:

 2.)
-Because two version of the Seesaw Lab are created you should delete one of them and rename your ILS appropriately (e.g., Seesaw Lab - left side only).
+Because two version of the Seesaw Lab are created you should delete one of them and rename your ILS appropriately (e.g., Seesaw Lab - left side).
 Then return to the Seesaw Lab page at Golabz and click the button "Create Space" again.
 This will create a new ILS with the two versions of the Seesaw Lab.
-Simply delete the version of the lab for which you already have an ILS of and rename the new ILS appropriately (e.g., Seesaw Lab - right side only).
+Simply delete the version of the lab for which you already have an ILS of and rename the new ILS appropriately (e.g., Seesaw Lab - right side).

 3.)
 The Seesaw Lab is meant to be used together with a chat application, such as the SpeakUP app, so that students can communicate with each other.
 Include the SpeakUP app preferably right before the lab.
 To use the SpeakUP app students are required to enter a common room number or create a room and share the number of the room with the other student(s).
 As a teacher you can also create multiple room numbers using the SpeakUP app and assign them to students as you like.
 This will allow you to access their chat transcripts later to read how they communicated with each other.
 The Seesaw Lab starts by asking users to enter a chat room number (which users of the SpeakUP already have).
 As long as two users enter the same room number they will then share the same seesaw with each of them in control over one side of the seesaw.
 Please instruct your students in the ILS that they will not see the lab without a chat room number.